p4ul5h4k3y/CryptD/README.md

 ### Todo

+1. Implement a way to encrypt data with somebody else's public key
-1. Create client for sending and receiving encrypted messages on local LAN
+2. Create client for sending and receiving encrypted messages on local LAN

 ### And If I get to It